Mitchell L. Marinello

 - “Illinois Civil Practice: Trying the Case,” Illinois Institute of Continuing Legal Education, “Preserving the Record During Trial” and “Motions at the Close of Evidence,” Co-Author, May, 2012.

-- “What to Do When a Party Refuses to Pay Its Share of Arbitration Costs,” Dispute Resolution Magazine of the American Bar Association Section of Dispute Resolution, Co-Author, Winter 2012
+- “What to Do When a Party Refuses to Pay Its Share of Arbitration Costs,” Dispute Resolution Magazine of the American Bar Association Section of Dispute Resolution, Co-Author, Winter 2012.
+PDF

 - Novack and Macey Attorneys Mitch Marinello and Tim Miller Present IICLE Webcast on “Ethics in the Federal Courts” from 12 to 1 pm on June 13, 2013